 Four common spinal injuries in car accidents

-It is not uncommon for victims of rear end collisions to suffer a whiplash.
+It is not uncommon for victims of rear-end collisions to suffer whiplash.
 The force of the impact can jerk your head forward and backward violently.
-In event of a front end collision, this movement is usually prevented by the headrest.
+In the event of a front end collision, this movement is usually prevented by the headrest.
 The symptoms of whiplash usually become evident within 24 hours of the injury, and may include:

 - Neck pain